AirTrain JFK: Testing, delays, and completion

-By the time the appeal was decided in October 2000, two-thirds of the system's viaduct structures had been erected.
-Construction progressed quickly, and the system was ready for its first test trains by that December.
-In May 2001, a $75 million renovation of the Howard Beach station was completed; the rebuilt station contained an ADA-compliant transfer to and from the AirTrain.
-The same month, work started on a $387 million renovation of the Jamaica LIRR station, which entailed building a transfer passageway to the AirTrain.
+As part of the AirTrain's construction, a renovation of the Jamaica LIRR station was announced in 2000.
+A $75 million renovation of the Howard Beach station was completed in May 2001, with an ADA-compliant transfer to and from the AirTrain.
+The same month, work started on the renovation of the Jamaica station, which entailed building a transfer passageway to the AirTrain; the Port Authority planned to spend $326 million on the AirTrain terminal and some work on the LIRR station at Jamaica.
 Though the Jamaica station's rehabilitation was originally supposed to be finished by 2005, it was not completed until September 2006.
-Two AirTrain cars were delivered and tested after the system's guideway rails were complete by March 2001.
-The guideways themselves, between the rails, were completed in August 2001.